ozmodiar192/washyobutt/README.md

 So I have my file added, and I told git it’s something I want to commit.
 Now I need to push it up to github.

 The main branch in git is called “Master”.
-Right now I’m working on master, but eventually when I’m adding new functionality, I’ll probably branch, but for the time being I need to tell git that I want this to go on the master branch.
+Right now I’m working on master, but eventually, when I’m adding new functionality, I’ll probably branch.
+For the time being I need to tell git that I want this to go on the master branch.
 ```
 git push --set-upstream origin master
 ```